acm1/eja-dicom-cookbook/README.md

 source|The URL source for the eja-dicom distro.|String|http://www.cmrr.umn.edu/~bdhanna/eja-dicom-distro.tgz

 # Recipes
-- default:: Installs and starts the eja-dicom server.
+- default: Installs and starts the eja-dicom server.
-- ubuntu-precise-amd64:: Install libraries required to run the eja-dicom software on 64-bit Ubuntu Precise
+- ubuntu-precise-amd64: Install libraries required to run the eja-dicom software on 64-bit Ubuntu Precise

 # Author